 One cup boasts 4 grams of fiber, plus a healthy dose (30% daily value) of skin-helping vitamin C.

-A medium-size baked sweet potato (2 inches wide, 5 inches long…a little larger than your computer mouse), skin included, offers 5 grams of fiber—for just 103 calories.
-It’s also a nutrition powerhouse: providing 438% daily value of eye-healthy vitamin A (eat these foods to help you see more clearly), 37% daily value of vitamin C, plus some potassium, vitamin E, iron, magnesium and phytochemicals like beta carotene, lutein and zeaxanthin.
+A medium-size baked sweet potato, skin included, offers 5 grams of fiber—for just 103 calories.
+It’s also a nutrition powerhouse: providing 438% daily value of eye-healthy vitamin A\, 37% daily value of vitamin C, plus some potassium, vitamin E, iron, magnesium and phytochemicals like beta carotene, lutein and zeaxanthin.

-Raspberries are a great source of fiber—some of it soluble in the form of pectin, which helps lower cholesterol.
-One cup of raspberries has 8 grams of fiber.
+Raspberries are a great source of fiber.
+Just one cup of raspberries has 8 grams of fiber.
 Raspberries are also an excellent source of vitamin C.

 One cup of strawberries has a respectable 3 grams of fiber and more than a full day’s recommended dose of vitamin C—an antioxidant that helps keep skin healthy.

 Just 3/4 cup of chickpeas has a whopping 8 grams of fiber!
 You also get a good amount of vitamin B6 and folate, both of which play a role in forming healthy new cells.

 A cup of cooked pumpkin contains 3 grams of fiber.
 You also get vitamin A (245% daily value), vitamins C, E and potassium.